 Whether they be shopkeepers, hostel workers, waiters, or expats…I can honestly say that these people would rather stab you in the face than attempt to complete a transaction.

 With proprietors getting rich by local standards within eyesight of the Caribbean, it really is surprising behavior.
 The hatefulness is almost unnatural.
-I get the feeling that I’m missing something, that there must be some reason for it that I don’t understand.
+I get the feeling that I’m missing something, that there must be some reason for this animosity that I don’t understand.

 On the flip side, Taganga has a rugged charm that kind of grows on you — like a fungus.
-I enjoyed it because it was one of the first places I have been able to interact with lots of other travelers in Colombia.
+I enjoyed Taganga because it was one of the first places I have been able to interact with lots of other travelers in Colombia.
 The weather was a perfect 90+ degrees Fahrenheit every day, and the sunsets are impressive.

 I spent an extremely lazy eight days here in Taganga, which after all the hurry-up-and-wait lifestyle of exchanging night buses for day buses to move around Ecuador and Peru, feels totally unnatural.
 Taganga was a great place to sit on the beach, get lost inside my own head, and absorb some of the things I saw in eight different countries this year.

 Despite the negativity, this beach gave me time to get centered, prepare myself for coming home during a busy Christmas season, and to enjoy the end of my third year of vagabonding.
-For this reason alone, Taganga will always be a special memory.